Summer Workshop in Research Methods

 During this Summer Research Institute, participating fellows will:

-• Explore the racial and colonial history of social science research methods.
+• Explore the history of social science research methods and methodology.

-• Build skills in participatory and community-based research practice for change in policy and practice.
+• Build skills in participatory and community-based research practice.

 • Grow peer networks and connect with research mentors for ongoing collaboration beyond the workshop.

-The Summer Institute in Anti-racist and Decolonial Research is a program that focuses on restorative practices for social justice.
-This initiative is part of a lineage of academic-oriented initiatives.
-Previous fellows who have attended the Summer Institute have found it to be a collaborative and participatory experience that challenges both their intellectual and social commitments.
-The Institute offers practical skills and knowledge to its fellows, who engage in participatory workshops to co-create opportunities to explore and implement the Institute's discoveries in their own individual research.
+Previous fellows who have attended the Summer Institute have found it to be a collaborative and participatory experience that both deepens and challenges their methods and methodological understandings and commitments.
+The Institute offers practical research skills and knowledge to its fellows, who engage in participatory workshops to co-create opportunities to explore and implement the Institute's discoveries in their own individual research.

 Where is the workshop held?